obajuluwa3/obajuluwa3.github.io/3-Card-Monte/README.md

 ## Project Planning
 Check out my Project 1 Trello Board [here](https://trello.com/b/guS21SVL).

-## Things I'd like to add in the future..
+## Possible further development..
 * Add Theme music - I'd like to add some music that plays during gameplay.
-I could probably do this by linking in the sound file in the HTML
+I could probably do this by linking in the sound file in the HTML and triggering it in JavaScript
 * Refine Shuffling & flipping animation - I would have liked to make the shuffling and flipping animations look more natural by perhaps using keyframe animations in CSS
+* Create a mobile version of the game

 ### Inspirations & References
 - www.freepik.com
 - www.stackoverflow.com
 - www.css-tricks.com